belzebuu/PyRL/Literature/articles.md

 #### Method(s)

 * Q-learning (Off-policy TD algorithm).
-* Q-Values stored in CMAC (Cerebellar Model  Articulation  Controller) -- a neural-network like data structure, in this case used more like a lookup-table than usual neural network.
+* Q-Values stored in CMAC (Cerebellar Model  Articulation  Controller) -- a neural-network like data structure, in this case used as a lookup-table rather than usual neural network.
+(Tabular RL)
 * epsilon-greedy action selection, epsilon = 0.9

 #### State